botzaifa/Data-Science-Masters/README.md

 4) Open the Jupyter Notebook files (.ipynb) using Jupyter Notebook or any other compatible environment.
 5) Run the code cells and experiment with the examples provided.
 6) Feel free to modify the code or build upon it to suit your needs.

-## Acknowledgements
-I would like to express my gratitude to PWSkills for providing an excellent course on Python for Data Science.
-The course content and projects have immensely helped me strengthen my understanding of Python and its applications in the field of data science.

 ## Contact Information
 If you have any questions or suggestions regarding the code or the course, feel free to reach out to me.
 You can contact me through the following channels: